-Interstitial pneumonia with autoimmune characteristics / features (IPAF) is a disease group with a combination of idiopathic interstitial pneumonia (IIP) and an underlying non-classified systemic connective tissue disease (reference: Fisher A, 2015).
+Interstitial pneumonia with autoimmune features (IPAF) is a disease group in which there is a combination of idiopathic interstitial pneumonia (IIP) and an underlying not further classified systemic connective tissue disease (reference: Fisher A, 2015).
 The condition is an example that collaboration between lung physicians and rheumatologists is useful in investigating and diagnosing.

 - Systemic, non-classifiable connective tissue disease is diagnosed on the basis of at least two of three (A-C) and item 3. below:

 - Other causes of disease must be ruled out by thorough clinical assessment

 In research, classification criteria are used.
 These can also be used with caution when diagnosing in clinical practice when the diagnosis is suspected in advance (see below):